MarawanAbed/Shop_Ease/README.md

 - **Payment**: Users can make payments for their purchases directly within the app.
 - **Localization**: The app supports multiple languages, enhancing the user experience for non-English speakers.

-## Getting Started

-To get started with this project:

-1. Clone the repository.
-2. Install the necessary dependencies.
-3. Run the application.

-## Dependencies

-- Flutter
-- Dart
-- Hive for local database
-- Firebase for backend services

 ## Screenshots

 ![1](https://github.com/MarawanAbed/Shop_Ease/assets/73714493/0c5e1b10-7e37-4b8f-887c-23c22bd8b5b1)